Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/setting-up-a-free-postgresql-database-on-heroku.md

 ![Add Postgres to Heroku](https://cdn.hashnode.com/res/hashnode/image/upload/v1634015864103/pgrXYktQJ.png)

-On the next step, it's crucial to pick the hobby tier as this is the only free one.
+In the next step, picking the hobby tier is crucial as this is the only free one.

 ![Hobby tier Postgres on Heroku](https://cdn.hashnode.com/res/hashnode/image/upload/v1634015908670/XajK7DgYm.png)